Lindsay Riley MBACP Integrative Therapist & Counselling Supervisor

 Areas of counselling I deal with

 I offer hourly appointments which are £50.
-Our first appointment will include an assessment to gauge our suitability in working together.
+Our first appointment will include an assessment to gauge our suitability in working together, following a free of charge 15 minute phone call to understand your needs.

 I can offer a short initial appointment of 30 minutes, offered at 50% of the fee for a half session.
 If you prefer a full session, this will be charged at the normal rate.